-- The resolution of any disputable situations and problems, which aren’t specified in the Regulations or the Rules, is decided by the chief organiser or an organiser commissioned by the chief organiser.
+- The resolution of any disputable situations and problems, which aren’t specified in the Regulations or the Rules, is decided by the head organizer or an organizer commissioned by the head organizer.

 ARTICLE 7: ONLINE CENTRAL ROUND

-- The online form of the central round is announced by the chief organiser immediately after any of the serious circumstances occur according to Art.
+- The online form of the central round is announced by the head organizer immediately after any of the serious circumstances occur according to Art.
 7 point 1.
 It must be announced at least 72 hours before the beginning of the competition on websites and by email to all registered teams.

 - The online form of the central round must be approved by the committee.